Financial planning tools and services to put you on the path to the future you want

 It has become somewhat common for people to rent out all or part of their home as a source of income.

-A reverse mortgage is a specific type of home equity loan that is not paid back until you permanently leave your home.
+Somewhat controversial, a reverse mortgage is a specific type of home equity loan that is not paid back until you permanently leave your home.
 One of the options on a reverse mortgage is receiving your loan amount as lifetime payments.
-Your home equity is turned into lifetime income.
+A portion of your home equity is turned into lifetime income.

 Not everyone has saved quite enough for a secure retirement.
 However, your home equity is a real asset.
 You can convert the equity into money for retirement expenses.